groonga/groonga/doc/source/reference/commands/io_flush.rst

 ``target_name``
 """""""""""""""

-Specifies a flush target object name.
+Specifies a target object name.
 Target object is one of database, table or column.

-If you omit this parameter, database is flush target object:
+If you omit this parameter, database is the target object:

 .. groonga-command
 .. include:: ../../example/reference/commands/io_flush/target_name_database.log
 .. io_flush

-If you specify table name, the table is flush target object:
+If you specify a table name, the table is the target object:

 .. groonga-command
 .. include:: ../../example/reference/commands/io_flush/target_name_table.log
 .. table_create Users TABLE_HASH_KEY ShortText
 .. io_flush --target_name Users

-If you specify column name, the column is flush target object:
+If you specify a column name, the column is the target object:

 .. groonga-command
 .. include:: ../../example/reference/commands/io_flush/target_name_column.log